LCA-EET/LCA/readme.md

 	<summary>Spoiler Warning!
 (Click to View)</summary>

 #### Tent Cutscene
 In the Coast Way Crossing or the Siege Camp, talk to Thaird while Corwin is in your party.
 Choose to rest for the night.
-A special cutscene involving Corwin and CHARNAME will take place.
+A special cutscene involving Corwin and Gorion's Ward will take place.

 #### Archery Lesson
-If you chose to help with the refugee situation (see below) while in Baldur’s Gate, Corwin will offer to give CHARNAME an archery lesson, if CHARNAME’s proficiency with the shortbow or longbow is greater than zero.
-She will offer CHARNAME this lesson if CHARNAME has a bow equipped, if CHARNAME is in the Coast Way Crossing, Troll Forest, or the Allied Siege camp, and she has spent the requisite amount of time in the party (at least eighteen hours).
-Be sure that Corwin and CHARNAME are both standing within sight of Quartermaster Belegarm, otherwise the lesson won’t trigger.
-The lesson, when completed, will give CHARNAME a permanent +1 boost to missile damage and missile THAC0.
+If you chose to help with the refugee situation (see below) while in Baldur’s Gate, Corwin will offer to give Gorion's Ward an archery lesson, if Gorion's Ward’s proficiency with the shortbow or longbow is greater than zero.
+She will offer Gorion's Ward this lesson if Gorion's Ward has a bow equipped, if Gorion's Ward is in the Coast Way Crossing, Troll Forest, or the Allied Siege camp, and she has spent the requisite amount of time in the party (at least eighteen hours).
+Be sure that Corwin and Gorion's Ward are both standing within sight of Quartermaster Belegarm, otherwise the lesson won’t trigger.
+The lesson, when completed, will give Gorion's Ward a permanent +1 boost to missile damage and missile THAC0.

 You must do at least three of the following to qualify for the lesson:
 - Killed Lon in the old Iron Throne Headquarters.